onnx/sklearn-onnx/docs/pipeline.rst

 * the model class
 * an alias, usually the class name prefixed by the library name
-* a shape extractor which computes the type and shape of the expected outputs
+* a shape calculator which computes the type and shape of the expected outputs
 * a model converter

 The following lines shows what these four elements are for a random forest: